 Hunt started his football coaching career at John Muir Junior College in Pasadena in 1951 and later became the school's head football coach.

-In 1962 Hunt became PCC's head football coach and held that position until when the team won the Western State Conference Championship and played at the Junior Rose Bowl.
+In 1962 Hunt became PCC's head football coach and held that position until 1967.
+His best season was in 1966 when the team won the Western State Conference Championship and played at the Junior Rose Bowl.